Short-term foster care - foster parent with looked after children

 What is short-term foster care?

-• The sudden illness or passing of a parent.
+• The sudden illness or death of a caregiver

 Short term foster care